 Students who are accepted will receive a full scholarship for program expenses.
-The only thing students will have to pay for is their transportation to and from the campus, and personal items.
+The only expenses students will have to pay for is their transportation to and from the campus and personal items.
 Everything else - dorms, tuition, meals, special trips, lectures, and labs - will be provided.
 The program is funded by the Department of Education through funds appropriated by the General Assembly of the State of Tennessee.
-If transportation is a financial problem, students should contact the director of the school to which they are applying.
+If transportation is a financial problem, please contact the Governor’s School for the Humanities office.

 Yes.
 However, since the dates of the programs overlap, students accepted for more than one school will have to decide which program they would like to attend.

 No. Students need to make sure they are going to attend before they accept.

-Each school to which students have been invited needs to be notified one way or the other whether or not the student plans to accept.
+Each school to which students have been invited needs to be notified whether or not the student plans to accept.
 Since there are only a small number of total spaces available, the invitations that are not accepted will then be offered to applicants on alternate lists.
 Your cooperation here is greatly needed and is greatly appreciated.

-No. No person who previously attended a Tennessee Governor's School will be accepted.
-Also, no-shows and/or drop-outs from previous year (without prior approval) will not be allowed to reapply.
+No. Any student who has previously attended a Tennessee Governor's School will not be accepted.
+No-shows and/or drop-outs from the previous year (without prior approval) will also not be allowed to reapply.

-There will be lots of them - concerts, plays, movies, and special events scheduled for after hours and the weekends.
+There will be many of them – optional field trips, service projects, movies, and special events scheduled for after hours and the weekends.
 Students will also be free to take part in any of the activities on campus - sports, swimming, running, etc. Bring tennis racquets and basketball shoes!

-Writers, language experts, historians, philosophers, artists, actors, conductors, expert musicians, scientists, distinguished professors, and career level teachers - the best in their fields.
+Writers, language experts, historians, philosophers, artists, expert musicians, distinguished professors, and career level teachers - the best in their fields.